mtcextendee/mautic-recommender-bundle/README.md

 ![image](https://user-images.githubusercontent.com/462477/51494736-0fefb100-1dba-11e9-8d44-27a24292e3dd.png)

-# Mautic Recommender Bundle for e-commerce
+# Mautic Recommender Bundle
+### Mautic for e-commerce

 The first product recommendations system to Mautic.
 Increase your customer satisfaction and spending with product recommendations.
-Applicable to your home page, product detail, cart page, emailing campaigns and much more.
+Applicable to your home page, product detail, cart page, emailing campaigns, dynamic ocntent and much more.
 Quick and Easy

 Sign in for news: [mtcextendee.com](https://mtcextendee.com/)